 We Love Smoothies

 We are all about smoothies on FFF!
 We prepare smoothies for breakfast (mostly), but also make smoothies for snacks and other meals if we are in a hurry.
-Usually, we try to pack as many nutrients into our smoothies as possible.
+Usually, we try to pack as many nutrients into our smoothies as possible, or pair them with one of our favorite snack bars (PLEASE tell us you’ve tried Perfect Bar!
+They’re one of our go-tos!).
 Though we change up what we put in our smoothies, we usually incorporate something from each category below!

 Frozen Fruit – We like to use frozen fruit in order to omit ice from our smoothies so that you can get a smoother, creamier smoothie.
 We recommend banana, berries, mangoes, pineapple, etc. For a single serving, shoot to use around 1 cup of frozen fruit.